-The Group has leases over a range of assets including land and buildings, plant and equipment.
+The Group has leases over a range of assets including land and buildings, plant and equipment and motor vehicles.

 The Group has chosen not to apply AASB 16 to leases of intangible assets.

 Information relating to the leases in place and associated balances and transactions are provided below.